An introduction to Italian Rock Climbing

 Rock climbing in Potenza and southern Italy, has seen some recent new developments on good quality limestone rock.
 This area offers everything from single pitch sport routes to long multi-pitch routes up to 350m long.
 There is also an extensive sandstone bouldering area.

 Rock climbing in Sicily.
 Just outside of the capital Palermo is Monte Pellegrino, described as the most important rock climbing area in southern Italy.
 The limestone crags offer everything from single pitch sport routes and multi-pitch bolted routes over 200m long.
-To the north of Palermo is Monte Gallo which offers big wall bolted routes up to 370m long and the popular sport climbing area of San Vito.
+To the north of Palermo is the popular sport climbing area of San Vito, offering single pitch sport route and long trad multi-pitch routes at Monte Gallo.
 The crags around Monti Climiti in the southeast of Sicily, offers a great sense of adventure due to their remote surroundings.